Categories

 “Costa, whatever you enjoy, whatever your heart sets upon, you dive into it headfirst and without reservations.

-I took his advice and kept well away from such things that could get a hold on me, everything that is except… loving the girls, a passion that truly enslaved me some years later…
+I took his advice and kept well away from such things that could get a hold on me, everything, that is,except… loving the girls, a passion that truly enslaved me some years later…

 So, I spent my time doing better things: